theRealAph/ScopeLocals/README.md

 large numbers of threads &mdash; potentially millions &mdash; we'll need to make all of the per-thread structures scale well.

-ThreadLocals, and in particular inheritable thread locals, are a pain point in the design of Loom.
-Today, when a new Thread instance is created its parent's set of inheritable ThreadLocals is cloned.
+ThreadLocals, and in particular inheritable ThreadLocals, are a pain point in the design of Loom.
+Today, when a new Thread instance is created, its parent's set of inheritable ThreadLocals is cloned.
 This is necessary because a Thread's set of ThreadLocals is, by design, mutable, so it cannot be shared.
-For that scalability reason, Loom's lightweight "Virtual Threads" do not support inheritable ThreadLocals.
+For scalability, Loom's lightweight "Virtual Threads" do not support inheritable ThreadLocals.
 However, inheritable ThreadLocals have a useful role in conveying context information from parent thread to child, so we need something